Trigeminal Neuralgia

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Chetan Bettegowda is the director of the Johns Hopkins Department of Neurosurgery.
 He offers comprehensive treatments for adult patients with benign and malignant brain tumors, specializing in the treatment of patients with primary brain tumors such as gliomas, meningiomas and pituitary tumors.
 He performs both open surgery and stereotactic radiosurgery for patients with metastatic tumors to the brain, and also provides stereotactic radiosurgery for other neurological disorders, including spinal tumors, trigeminal neuralgia and skull-base tumors.
 Dr. Bettegowda is rated as an Elite provider by MediFind in the treatment of Trigeminal Neuralgia.
-His top areas of expertise are Trigeminal Neuralgia, Astrocytoma, Glioblastoma, Rhizotomy, and Microvascular Decompression.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Trigeminal Neuralgia, Astrocytoma, Glioblastoma, Rhizotomy, and Microvascular Decompression.
+Dr. Bettegowda is board certified in American Board Of Neurological Surgery.

 Emory Clinic At 1365 Clifton Road

-Nicholas Boulis is a Neurosurgery provider in Atlanta, Georgia.
-Dr. Boulis has been practicing medicine for over 32 years and is rated as an Elite provider by MediFind in the treatment of Trigeminal Neuralgia.
-His top areas of expertise are Trigeminal Neuralgia, Neurofibromatosis, Neuralgia, Deep Brain Stimulation, and Microvascular Decompression.
+Nicholas Boulis is a Neurosurgery provider practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 32 years.
+Dr. Boulis is rated as an Elite provider by MediFind in the treatment of Trigeminal Neuralgia.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Trigeminal Neuralgia, Neurofibromatosis, Neuralgia, Deep Brain Stimulation, and Microvascular Decompression.
+Dr. Boulis is board certified in American Board Of Neurological Surgery, 2006.

 How well you do depends on the cause of the problem.
 If there is no disease causing the problem, treatment can provide some relief.